Direction Preferring Confidence Intervals: Complete Description of CIs

-For $r = 1$, $\beta = \alpha /2$ MP confidence interval coincides with the shortest one, while for $r = \infty$, the Pratt confidence interval is obtained \citep{benjamini1998confidence, pratt1961length}.
-If $r > 1$, the confidence interval weakly determines the sign (the interval contains one sign only including 0), for smaller $|y|$ compared to the shortest confidence interval (Eq. \eqref{eq:ci_standard}).
+For $\epsilon = \alpha /2$ MP confidence interval coincides with the standard one, while for $\epsilon = 0$, the Pratt confidence interval is obtained \citep{benjamini1998confidence, pratt1961length}.
+If $r > 1$, the confidence interval weakly determines the sign (the interval contains one sign only including 0), for smaller $|Y|$ compared to the standard confidence interval (\cref{eq:ci_standard}).